What is the New Sexual Harassment Legislation?

 As of October 2024 the Worker Protection (Amendment of Equality Act 2010) Act has strengthened existing protection for employees against sexual harassment.

 The new duty has imposed a legal duty on employers to proactively prevent sexual harassment, rather than simply reacting to complaints.
-Businesses failing to comply with the new duty face financial and reputational risks.
+Chambers failing to comply with the new duty face financial and reputational risks.

-What are the consequences if employers don't take reasonable steps?
+What are the consequences if chambers don't comply with the new law?

-Employers who fail to comply with this duty could face significant financial and reputational damage.
+Chambers who fail to comply with this duty could face significant financial and reputational damage.

 Our team will develop an action plan that addresses any shortcomings in your safeguarding measures and will focus on areas such as support systems, reporting procedures, and complaint handling.